xyzmaps/xyz-documentation/docs/cli/basic-features.md

 > #### Note
 >
-> Data Hub requires that every feature in a space has a unique ID.
+> XYZ Maps requires that every feature in a space has a unique ID.
 This helps you access individual features in a space using the API.
 >
 > If a GeoJSON feature does not have an ID (a common occurrence), Data Hub's default upload behavior is to create one based on a hash of the feature's property &mdash; note that if you have records with duplicate IDs in a dataset at the same location with the same properties, only one will be uploaded.
 You can define a new feature ID using more than one property using `-i`.)
 >